 Asked about seeking IOC presidency, track head Seb Coe says ‘of course I’m going to consider this’

-PARIS (AP) — Olympic running champion and insider Sebastian Coe said “of course I’m going to consider this,” Sunday when asked if he would put his name forward to replace Thomas Bach as president of the International Olympic Committee.
+PARIS (AP) — Olympic running champion and insider Sebastian Coe said “of course I’m going to consider this” Sunday when asked if he would think of putting his name forward to replace Thomas Bach as president of the International Olympic Committee.

-The World Athletics president and Olympic gold medalist who organized the London Olympics in 2012 has long been viewed as a possible replacement for Bach, who surprisingly announced the day before that he would be stepping down in 2025.
+The World Athletics president and two-time Olympic gold medalist at 1,500 meters has long been viewed as a possible replacement for Bach, who surprisingly announced the day before that he would be stepping down in 2025.

-“I’ve always made it clear that if and opportunity arose, I’d obvously give it serious thought,” he said.
+“I’ve always made it clear that if an opportunity arose, I’d obviously give it serious thought,” Coe said in a news conference originally called to discuss the Olympic track meet.
 “The opportunity has arisen and clearly I need to think about it.”

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games